Nigel-Karunaratne/Java-Based-Interpreted-Language/README.md

 ---
 The language application supports two modes:
-1. Running the app normally, this opens up a REPL where code can be typed.
+1. Running the program _without_ arguments, this opens up a REPL where code can be typed.
+    - The REPL is currently limited to typing one line at a time (a statement cannot span more than one line).
-2. Running the app and passing in a file, this interprets the file and displays output on screen.
+2. Running the program and _passing in a file_, this interprets the file and displays output on screen.

 In the REPL, two commands are supported:
 - __help__: this displays a help page detailing these commands + some native functions
 - __exit__: this quits the REPL

 The language itself supports:
-- dynamically typed variables
+- Dynamically typed variables
 - integer, double, and boolean data types (and null)
-- functions
+- Functions
-- simple control flow structures (if-else statements and while loops)
+- Simple control flow structures (if-else statements and while loops)
-- native functions for reading user input and printing to the screen
+- Native functions for reading user input and printing to the screen